bhjortsberg/tsdump/readme.md

 - filter() should return bool wheather it should be filtered or not
 - TSReport should have a function that prints the line.
 Should be called if filter() return false and prints whole line
-- The print line function should be simplified compared to how filter is implemented.
+- The print line function should be simplified compared to how show is implemented.
 Just add with what info is found  - pid pts ptsStr ebp rai

 - -p without pid should print a list of pids in transport stream
 - Display config to store what should be printed (for -x -xx, -p, -j and -i)